How YOU can be sustainable:

 August is National Water Quality Month, a time to focus on something we usually take for granted.
 The North Florida Green Chamber of Commerce has announced its inaugural Water Quality Award.

 The Water Quality Award will recognize examples of water quality improvement and conservation that best demonstrates significant, lasting, and measurable excellence in water quality improvement or in prevention of water quality degradation by Green Chamber members and other business leaders in North Florida.
+The award is given to the best candidate that demonstrates superior accomplishment in the categories below or other activities that result in groundwater or surface water quality improvements, respond to water quality threats and improve clean water resource availability and projections.

 What are you doing to protect and conserve your sources of freshwater?
 Let us know so we can acknowledge you during National Water Quality Month or nominate someone.
 Submit a nomination application here.